daniel-wojahn/tibetan-text-metrics/README.md

 - **Weighted Jaccard Similarity**: Measures vocabulary overlap with POS-based weighting (customizable in `metrics.py`), allowing you to emphasize content words like nouns and verbs over function words.

-- **Longest Common Subsequence (LCS)**: Identifies shared sequences of words (Cython-optimized, ~196x faster).
+- **Longest Common Subsequence (LCS)**: Identifies shared sequences of words (Cython-optimized).
 Both raw counts and normalized percentages (relative to average text length) are provided.

+- **Pattern Recognition**: Analyzes n-gram patterns in both words and POS tags (Cython-optimized).
+Uses cosine similarity to measure pattern usage between texts, with parallel processing for efficiency.

 - **Principal Component Analysis (PCA)**: Provides multi-dimensional visualization of textual relationships, offering a holistic approach to identifying manuscript traditions by combining multiple metrics into an intuitive visual representation.